dovecot/documentation/source/configuration_manual/event_filter.rst

   event=abc OR (event=def AND (category=imap OR category=lmtp) AND \
     NOT category=debug AND NOT (net_in_bytes<1024 OR net_out_bytes<1024))

-.. versionadded:: v2.4.0;v3.0.0 Sizes can be expressed using the unit values ``B`` - which represents single byte values - as well as ``KB``, ``MB``, ``GB`` and ``TB`` which are all powers of 1024.
+.. dovecotadded:: 2.4.0,3.0.0 Sizes can be expressed using the unit values ``B`` - which represents single byte values - as well as ``KB``, ``MB``, ``GB`` and ``TB`` which are all powers of 1024.
 If no unit is specified ``B`` is used by default.
 All size units are case-insensitive.
 Additionally